 It's less clear whether industrial civilization is robust.
 One reason is that we haven't seen completely independent industrial revolutions in history, since trade was well developed by the time industrialization could take place.
 Still, for example, China and Europe were both on the verge of industrial revolutions in the early 1800s2, and the two civilizations were pretty independent, despite some trade.
 China and Europe invented the printing press independently.3 And so on.

 Given the written knowledge we've accumulated, it's not plausible that post-disaster peoples would not relearn how to build industry.
 But it's not clear whether they would have the resources and/or social organization requisite to do so.
 Consider how long it takes for developing nations to industrialize even with relative global stability and trade.
 On the other hand, military conflicts if nothing else would probably force post-disaster human societies to improve their technological capacities at some point.
 Technology seems more inevitable than democracy, because technology is compelled by conflict dynamics.
-China is an example of a successful, technologically advanced non-democracy.
+Present-day China is an example of a successful, technologically advanced non-democracy.
 (Of course, China certainly exhibits some degree of deference to popular pressure, and conversely, Western "democracies" also give excessive influence to wealthy elites.)

 Some suggest that rebuilding industrial civilization might be impossible the second time around because abundant surface minerals and easy-to-drill fossil fuels would have been used up.
 Others contend that human ingenuity would find alternate ways to get civilization off the ground, especially given the plenitude of scientific records that would remain.
 I incline toward the latter of these positions, but I maintain modesty on this question.
 It reflects a more general divide between scarcity doomsayers vs. techno-optimists.
 (The "optimist" in "techno-optimist" is relative to the goal of human economic growth, not necessarily reducing suffering.)